My trip to Lord Howe Island

-I failed miserably in doing my research before I left.
+I failed miserably at doing my research before I left.
 Upon arriving, I discovered that while I had a hotel reservation, I had not brought any food.
-The only local store wasn’t set to open for 3 days.
-All of the other guests knew this and brought their own food, partly because the food at the local store is very expensive.
+The only local store wasn’t set to open for three days.
+All of the other guests knew this and brought their food, partly because the food at the local store is very expensive.

-A family took pity on me and basically fed me until the store opened up.
-There were there for both play and fish.
+A family took pity on me and fed me until the store opened up.
+There were there for both play and fishing.
 They gave me a crawfish that they had just caught, but it’s nothing like what we know as crawfish.
-This thing was basically a huge lobster.
+This thing was a huge lobster.
 I cooked it and loved every bite.

 The island is populated by a legacy policy.
 If you weren’t born there or had family born there, you couldn’t live there.
 One exception that I found was the lone Ham Radio operator on the Island.
 He was happy to see me because he had no interest in making lots of Ham radio contacts to hand out another “country” to Hams around the world.
 Hams like me that operated the radio while on the island took that pressure off of him.